Toggle: English / Spanish

 Antacids may be used to treat chronic gastritis caused by infection with Helicobacter pylori bacteria.

-The outlook depends on the cause, but is usually good.
+The outlook depends on the cause, but is often very good.

-Avoid long-term use of irritants (such as aspirin, anti-inflammatory drugs, or alcohol).
+Avoid long-term use of substances that can irritate your stomach such as aspirin, anti-inflammatory drugs, or alcohol.

 The information provided herein should not be used during any medical emergency or for the diagnosis or treatment of any medical condition.
 A licensed medical professional should be consulted for diagnosis and treatment of any and all medical conditions.
 Call 911 for all medical emergencies.
 Links to other sites are provided for information only -- they do not constitute endorsements of those other sites. © 1997- 2013 A.D.A.M., Inc. Any duplication or distribution of the information contained herein is strictly prohibited.